asciamanna/asciamanna.github.io/_drafts/the-vicious-cycle-of-rewriting-software.md

 title: The Vicious Cycle of Rewriting Software
 comments: true
 category: software-craftsmanship
-tags: [code-quality, development-practices]
+tags: [code-quality, development-practices, coaching]
 ---

-When adding a feature if the only recourse a team feels it has is to rewrite the code to support the feature this should be considered a failure.
+When adding a feature, if the only recourse a team feels it has is to rewrite a significant amount of code, there is a big problem with the quality of the codebase.
+This should be a red flag for organization.
 It should be something that is addressed in team retrospectives until it is remedied.
-This may sound extreme, but this rewrite cycle is something that I see often.
-It prevents the developers involved from ever mastering the skills necessary for maintaining high-quality code, like *developing high-quality, testable designs* and *refactoring*.
+This rewrite cycle is something that I see often.
+It is something that is so commonplace in some organizations that is is not questioned. __"This is version 3 of feature x, version 5 of feature y."__ But each one of those versions has been a delete and rewrite cycle.
+Unfortunatley, this prevents the developers involved from ever mastering the skills necessary for maintaining high-quality code, like *developing high-quality and testable designs* and *refactoring*.

 <!--more-->
 It surprises me how many organizations believe that a code rewrite is an appropriate and even necessary course of action when adding features.
-I see this as a failure of the development organization to build the code in a way that supports extension.
+This is failure of the entire development organization to build the code in a way that supports extension.
 These rewrites are **NOT** good for the organization.
 They require a huge amount of development and testing effort and are fantastic opportunities for **reappearing bugs**.
 Those bugs that have been fixed over time but reintroduced through poor programming practices.

 ##Rewrite Scope
 One of the hard things to describe is how much rewrite is appropriate and how much is not.
-Rewriting individual methods and even individual classes, when the code is covered by unit tests, can be the appropriate decision when adding features.
-This "rewrite in the small" can be part of refactoring.
+Rewriting individual methods and even individual small classes, when the code is covered by unit tests, can be the appropriate decision when adding features.
+This __"rewrite in the small"__ can be part of refactoring.
 However, even in a lot of these cases there are refactoring steps that can get you from where you are to your destination design safely, without unintentionally modifying behavior.
-Throwing away features and rewriting them from scratch without a test suite however is not appropriate.
+Throwing away features and rewriting them from scratch, especially without a test suite is not appropriate.

 ##The Cycle of Unmaintainable Code
 The source of these rewrites is usually two-fold:
-1. The team does not write well-designed code.
-The code is tightly coupled, not testable, and difficult to change.
+* _The team does not write well-designed code._ The code is tightly coupled, not testable, and difficult to change.
+They design up front, feel rushed by the organization, don't take the time to listen to what the system is telling them when the design is clearly not working, and push through their original design which results in very poor quality code.
-2. The team does not continuously refactor code.
-So every code change further degrades the quality of the code.
+* _The team does not continuously refactor code._ So every code change further degrades the quality of the code that has already started out in a state that makes it very difficult to extend.

 Without breaking the cycle developers will continue re-writing and recreating unmaintainable code until eventually the entire system is deemed in need of a rewrite.
+A significant amount of time and effort is put in to these re-writes which never result in increasing the quality of the code.
+All it does is assures the organization that another re-write is coming.

 ###Poorly Designed Code
 If developers are lacking the skills to write high-quality software every re-write ends with the same result.
-Software that is not tested as well as incredibly difficult to reason about, maintain, and extend.
+Software that is not tested, as well as being incredibly difficult to reason about, maintain, and extend.

 ###Lack of Refactoring
 Now when poorly designed code meets a lack of refactoring the spiral towards a complete re-write really starts to pick up steam.
 Without continuous refactoring every bug fix, enhancement, or feature addition further degrades the software that has already started out in a bad state.
 Relatively quickly the team will get to the point that a feature cannot be added without a complete re-write.